SELF-Technology/self-chain-public/docs/technical-docs/Integration/rosetta-api-integration.md

    - Track AI validation scores for transaction confidence
    - Use construction API for exchange operations

-### Migration from ERC-20
+### Migration from BEP-20

-While SELF may initially launch as an ERC-20 token for accessibility, the Rosetta API ensures smooth transition to the native SELF coin on the PoAI-powered mainnet:
+While SELF may initially launch as a BEP-20 token for accessibility, the Rosetta API ensures smooth transition to the native SELF coin on the PoAI-powered mainnet:

 1. **Dual Support Period**
-   - ERC-20 SELF tokens on Ethereum
+   - BEP-20 SELF tokens on Binance Smart Chain
    - Native SELF coins on SELF Chain
    - Bridge service for conversion